• Home

 12:30 I called my husband and heard Andrew screaming in the background.
 My husband said he was “never taking Andrew in public again”.
 I suggested Andrew’s mood would improve with food.

 1:30 I called to let my husband know I was going to be delayed further.
-He said, “food is overrated all it did was give Andrew more energy and he is back to bouncing off the walls”.
+He said, “Food is overrated all it did was give Andrew more energy and he is back to bouncing off the walls”.

 2:30 I called my husband to check on him and he said, “I completely understand how a mother could get addicted to crystal meth.
 This is exhausting”.

-3:30 My husband called me and said, “Don’t come home with out caffeine, lots of it”.
+3:30 My husband called me and said, “Don’t come home without caffeine, lots of it”.

 4:30 I walked in the door with a bag of coffee to a very grateful husband.